abbasdgr8/graal-kotlin-starter/README.md

 - Ming X 64

 ## Running the executable
 Running the native executable does not require any dependencies or installations.
 The generated binary contains all the dependencies it needs within itself.
-As a result, you can execute the binary just from the bash or the shell without having anything else installed - not even Java
+As a result, you can execute the binary just from the bash or the shell without having anything else installed - not even JRE!
 ```bash
 # Usage (Linux & Mac)
 $ ./cli-executable